 Despite ample evidence on intergenerational persistence of formal education as well as on the determinants of non-formal training, these issues have not yet been analysed jointly.
-The question remains whether people from low-qualified family backgrounds make up for their relatively sparse formal education by investing in non-formal training during adulthood.
-Hypotheses based on economic and psychological literature suggest otherwise.
-I use German survey data to estimate the influence of family background on non-formal training participation.
-Count data analyses show that family background plays a significant role for the likelihood and frequency of on-the-job training.
-This result holds when controlling for education, ability, personality and job characteristics.
+The question remains whether people from low-qualified family backgrounds make up for their relatively sparse own formal education by means of non-formal training during adulthood.
+Hypotheses based on economic theory and findings from various other disciplines suggest otherwise.
+I use the German ALWA survey to estimate the influence of family background on non-formal training participation.
+Count data analyses show that a low-qualified family background is negatively related to both likelihood and frequency of on-the-job training.
+This result holds when controlling for education, ability and personality as well as job and firm characteristics.